cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 When we started using the current slot in the L2 ledger (see above), we realized that only the start time and slot length are effectively used from that configuration file.
-Moreoever, it would be quite surprising if those were different and slots would be longer or shorter on L2 (unless explicitly configured).
+Moreover, it would be quite surprising if those were different and slots would be longer or shorter on L2 (unless explicitly configured).
 We opted to remove the option altogether and have the `hydra-node` fetch the genesis parameters from the Cardano network.
 This makes the system